Atlanta Dream · 10 Seasons/Former Falcons · 13 NFL Seasons/MLB · NBA · NFL Athletes/PFCS Hall of Fame ’25/Best of Gwinnett ’12 to ’26

 Why this program

-Built by someone who treats the team chiropractor seat.
+Built by someone who sits in the team chiropractor seat.

 Dr. Joseph Krzemien, D.C.
-The current Atlanta Dream team chiropractor.
+In his tenth season as team chiropractor for the Atlanta Dream.
 Former Atlanta Falcons team chiropractor, 13 NFL seasons.
-Inducted into the Professional Football Chiropractic Society Hall of Fame in 2025.
+Professional Football Chiropractic Society Hall of Fame, Class of 2025.
 Now translating that protocol set to the fastest-growing sport in America.

 Pro-team protocols, recreational dose